2020 La Course by Le Tour de France

 The 2020 La Course by Le Tour de France was the seventh edition of La Course by Le Tour de France, a women's cycling race held in France.
 It took place on 29 August 2020 and was the fourth event on the 2020 UCI Women's World Tour.
 The event was organised by ASO, which also organises the Tour de France.
 Originally, the event was supposed held on 19 July, but was postponed due to the COVID-19 pandemic in France.

+The race was won by British rider Lizzie Deignan of Trek–Segafredo in a sprint finish.

 Route

 The race started and finished in Nice, taking in two laps of a hilly circuit covering 96 km in total.
 It was held before stage 1 of the men's 2020 Tour de France, which took in three laps of the same circuit.

 The original route for the race would have taken place in Paris featuring circuits along the Champs-Élysées, a choice that was criticised by the professional peloton.